 The mission of the National Pork Board (NPB) is to unite pork producers with key stakeholders and elevate U.S. pork as the global protein of choice by continuously and collaboratively working to do what’s right for people, pigs, and the planet.

-In 2017, the National Pork Board adopted a new role to provide the U.S. pork industry with leading-edge consumer research and insights.
+A few years ago, the National Pork Board adopted a new role to provide the U.S. pork industry with leading-edge consumer research and insights.
 With that purpose in mind, NPB sought a research partner to conduct foundational research to create a comprehensive Pork Demand Landscape to provide industry stakeholders with accurate, forward-looking market intelligence.
 This study would help inform strategies and tactics that could be used among a variety of stakeholders, such as processors, manufacturers, retailers, restaurants, etc.

 This research posed several challenges in terms of its comprehensive scope and its need for accurate purchase and consumption data that would align well with industry statistics.
 Overall, NPB sought to understand the demand landscape for pork within the larger market context and spectrum of protein choice.
 Specifically, the research needed to address many business issues: